 - Taxis: Taxis are abundant and can be easily hailed in downtown Playa del Carmen.
 Note Uber and other ride sharing services do not exist in Playa del Carmen.

-- Public Transportation: If you want to travel further away from Playa del Carmen, you can take public transportation, known as a “colectivo”, which is a shared van service that runs continuously along the main highway to go north to Cancun or south towards Tulum.
+- Public Transportation: If you want to travel further away from Playa del Carmen, you can take public transportation, known as a “colectivo”, which is a shared van service that runs continuously along the main highway to go north to Cancun or south from Playa del Carmen to Tulum.

 Travelista Tip: Credit cards are not accepted in taxis or on public transportation so make sure you have enough cash on hand.